19 Best Theater Websites (Examples) 2026

 Three additional banners below the fold promote current and past shows and their blog.

-Note: Create a strong first impression with a full-screen image background.
+What stands out: Create a strong first impression with a full-screen image background.